gromacs/gromacs/docs/user-guide/known-issues.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-In the legacy simulator, because of shortcomings in the implementation, successful expanded-ensemble MC steps that occured on checkpoint steps were not recorded in the checkpoint.
+In the legacy simulator, because of shortcomings in the implementation, successful expanded-ensemble MC steps that occurred on checkpoint steps were not recorded in the checkpoint.
 If that checkpoint was used for a restart, then it would not necessarily behave correctly and reproducibly afterwards.
 So checkpointing of